dieghernan/igoR/tests/testthat/_snaps/igo_members.md

     Code
       var_err <- igo_members(c("EU", "an invented", "UN"))
     Message
-      `ioname` 'an invented' was not found in the database.
+      Value for `ioname` not found: 'an invented'.